RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2023-03-20-F1_follow_line_qlearning_dqn.md

 pinned: false
 ---

-# INTRODUCTION
+# Summary

-The goal of this blog is to provide a comparison of qlearning and dqn algorithms performance in the following problem:
+The goal of this post is to provide a comparison of qlearning and dqn algorithms performance in the following problem:

 - F1 follow line in gazebo with simplified perception and discrete actions.

+---

 ## Configuration